fhiso/legacy-format/serialisation.md

 Each *line* is read by reading bytes from the file and appending them to the *line* until a byte is encountered that is the ASCII encoding of a line feed (U+000A) or carriage return (U+000D), or the end of the file is reached.
-This byte is not not appended to the *line*.
+This byte is not appended to the *line*.
 Next, any leading or trailing sequences of bytes that are ASCII encodings of space *characters* (U+0020) or horizontal tabs (U+0009) are removed from the *line*.
 If this results in an empty *line*, another *line* is read